Best Pizza Peels

 This aluminum peel is best for all transfers of pizza, especially for uncooked pizza dough.
 It has all the desired options in a metal pizza peel and is known for its super reviews for many of its products, and particularly for this item.

 It can easily transfer an uncooked pizza onto the peel directly from the work surface as well as from the oven.
-It doesn’t generally come with a wooden handle but this isn’t necessary as its handle will be insulated regardless.
+Also, it doesn’t generally come with a wooden handle but this isn’t necessary as its handle will be insulated regardless.
 Here’s a link to the Ooni site for its “Pizza Peels” collections which include all their pizza peels and related items.

-Best Pizza Peel for Beginners
+Best Pizza Peel for Beginners: EXO Super Peel Pro Composite

 The best pizza peel for beginners is the EXO Non-Stick Super Peel Pro Composite.
-Read further to learn more about it.

 EXO Non-Stick Super Peel Pro Composite

 This type uses something like a conveyor belt and the base is made of a composite material so, cleaning is easy.
 It solves a problem that other peels might have on removal of the pizza from the countertop work surface.
-It has a little video of its usage on the site.
+Also, it has a little video of its usage on the site.
 It is considered by some, however, to be problematic in changing it out between getting off the countertop vs getting it out of an oven.

 Another consideration is that it does use moving parts, which the others do not.
 Moving parts are required to always work in order to function so, the durability of that is a consideration for long term usage and overall reliability.
 However, this is the best for people that are just starting out or for those who consider making pizzas about 6 times a year or so.